CM10313-Group-19/Personal-Infomatics-Software/README.md

 # Personal-Infomatics-Software
-Main repository for the coursework
+com.Main repository for the coursework

 ### Breakdown of repository:
 <details><summary>View breakdown</summary>